 Once you’re in the task manager, you’ll be able to see which tabs and extensions are using the most memory and slowing down your browser.
 In case you see a process that’s using an abnormal amount of memory or CPU, just select it and click on the End Process option to speed up Chrome.

-Do you have any of your own tips to speed up Chrome?
+Do you have your own tips to speed up Chrome?
 Share them with us via the comments section below.